 Abstract

 This contribution provides improvements of the BD-rate model used in current Excel templates.
 Specifically, we propose a monotonic fitted curve to replace the PCHIP (Piecewise Cubic Hermit Interpolation) curve for BD-rate and BD-metric calculation, such as BD-PSNR, BD-mAP, BD-MOTA, etc. The fitted curve guarantees monotonicity even if the input points are nonmonotonic, thus makes it possible to calculate BD-rate and BD-metric values in various testing conditions.

+V2: change part of the statistics in Table 2, 3, and 4.
+Fix some figures on TVD AI condition.

 Introduction